CSKingMartin/hanga/README.md

-# project-sphynx
+# Project Sphynx

-A test repository built to inherit the functionality and use-cases of fuzzy-chainsaw.
+Codename for the inheritor of fuzzy-chainsaw.

+This build system will primarily be used for the construction of a component library for full-scale websites.